IgnacioGarijo/IgnacioGarijo.github.io/content/projects.md

   - block: collection
     content:
       title: PhD projects
-      text: As for today, this is what I believe the three chapters of my thesis will be:
+      text: "As for today, this is what I believe the three chapters of my thesis will be:"
       filters:
         folders:
           - project